charleybolton/sparta-infrastructure-as-code/terraform/README.md

   * Aims to give a balance between human- and machine-readability
   * HCL can be converted to JSON and vice versa

+### How Does Terraform Act as an Orchestrator?

+Takes care of order in which to create/modify/destroy

 ---

 ## ✨ What Are the Benefits of Terraform?